BrightQin/RWSAN/README.md

 	|  |-- VG_annotations.json
 ```

-After that, run the following script to download QA files and unzip the images features.
+After that, run the following script to download QA files and unzip the image features.

 ```bash
 $ sh setup.sh